SabineEmden/learning-tracker/learning-logs/100-days-of-code-js.md

 I updated the README files of seven GitHub repositories by using image compression for the screenshots.
 I was already in the habit of optimizing font files, and the screenshot images were often the biggest files in my projects.

 I even picked up my library project again and worked on the JavaScript code for displaying the books on the page.

+# Day 12: Friday, February 21, 2025

+Today wasn't quite as productive as yesterday, although I did make some progress on the library project for my JavaScript course.
+I moved the code for displaying the books on the page into functions (with each function only doing one specific thing), and I chose a design inspiration for colors and fonts.